 health coordinators, in a collaborative effort to improve the

-health of pedigree dogs and we are happy to accommodate a club's
+health of pedigree dogs.
+We are happy to accommodate a club's

-request to add a new DNA test to its lists and would normally need
+request to add a new DNA test to our lists and would normally need

 a formal request from the breed's health coordinator or a majority